 I realize a trench coat makes it into every year’s spring essentials post, but there’s good reason for that.
 Every woman should have one.
 If you want to totally splurge, a Burberry trench is a classic you will wear for the next 20 years, but there are plenty of quality trench coats in the $100-200 range.

 A military or fatigue jacket is a great alternative to a jean jacket.
 If you live a super casual lifestyle, you may want one of each.
 I don’t wear mine a ton, but I’m always glad I have one in my closet.
 I still love my olive green one, but this year I added a lighter weight grey in a collarless style that I styled earlier this week.

 #7.
 Wedge Sandals

 I adore wedge sandals, and I cannot WAIT for the weather to warm up enough to break mine out.
 If you’re only going to have one pair, my best advice is to go with a neutral tone.
 The Marc Fisher Adalyn Espadrille Wedge Sandals (pictured above) were popular last year, and this year they’re taking off again, bigger than ever.
 They are in like every blogger’s spring crush list, and many are already wearing them in warmer climates.
 They were sold out last year by early July, and I expect the same will happen this year.
-Last year I had a blue embroidered pair, which are super cute, but this year I’m really jonesing for a neutral pair that will go with everything.
-I’m debating between the Adalyn and the Annie Perforated style.
+I actually have both the Adalyn and the Annie Perforated style.
 This Jaylen Wedge by Steve Madden is a great dupe at a much lower price point.

 #8.
 Ballet Flats